North American F-86 Sabre: 1958 Taiwan Strait crisis

 The Republic of China Air Force was an early recipient of surplus USAF Sabres.
 From December 1954 to June 1956, the ROC Air Force received 160 ex-USAF F-86F-1-NA through F-86F-30-NA fighters.
 By June 1958, the Republic of China on Taiwan had built up an impressive fighter force, with 320 F-86Fs and seven RF-86Fs having been delivered.

 Sabres and MiGs were shortly to battle each other in the skies of Asia once again in the Second Taiwan Strait Crisis.
-In August 1958, the Chinese Communists of the People's Republic of China attempted to force the Nationalists off the islands of Quemoy and Matsu by shelling and blockade.
+In August 1958, the Chinese Communists of the People's Republic of China attempted to force the ROC Nationalists off the islands of Quemoy and Matsu by shelling and blockade.
 ROCAF F-86Fs flying combat air patrol over the islands found themselves confronted by People's Liberation Army Air Force MiG-15s and MiG-17s, and numerous dogfights resulted.

 During these battles, the ROCAF Sabres introduced a new element into aerial warfare.
 Under a secret effort designated Operation Black Magic, the U.S. Navy had provided the ROC with the AIM-9 Sidewinder, its first infrared-homing air-to-air missile, which was just entering service with the United States.
 A small team from VMF-323, a Marine FJ-4 Fury squadron with later assistance from China Lake and North American Aviation, initially modified 20 of the F-86 Sabres to carry a pair of Sidewinders on underwing launch rails and instructed the ROC pilots in their use flying profiles with USAF F-100s simulating the MiG-17.
 The MiGs enjoyed an altitude advantage over the Sabres, as they had in Korea, and PLAAF MiGs routinely cruised over the ROCAF Sabres, only engaging when they had a favorable position.
 The Sidewinder took away that advantage and proved to be devastatingly effective against the MiGs.